 Bob Allen is a partner in Kirkland & Ellis LLP’s Litigation and Government, Regulatory & Internal Investigations practice groups.
-Bob’s practice focuses on representing corporations and individuals in complex commercial litigation, as well as in criminal and regulatory investigations.
+Bob’s practice focuses on representing corporations and individuals in criminal and regulatory investigations, as well as complex litigation.

 Prior to rejoining Kirkland, Bob served in the United States Attorney’s Office for the Southern District of New York.
 As a member of the Securities and Commodities Fraud Taskforce, Bob investigated and prosecuted matters involving insider trading, market manipulation, bribery, and accounting fraud, ultimately charging some of the nation’s highest-profile cases.
 Bob also worked with the SEC, CFTC, PCAOB, and other domestic and foreign regulators in conducting investigations.
 During his tenure in the Southern District of New York, Bob tried seven cases to a verdict, receiving convictions in every instance, and successfully argued multiple appeals before the Second Circuit.

 Bob clerked for the Honorable Antonin Scalia of the United States Supreme Court and the Honorable Michael Boudin of the United States Court of Appeals for the First Circuit.
-Bob graduated magna cum laude from Harvard Law School, where he was President of the Harvard Law Review and a recipient of the Sears Prize.
+He graduated magna cum laude from Harvard Law School, where he was President of the Harvard Law Review and a recipient of the Sears Prize.